6th Airlift Squadron

 The 6th Airlift Squadron is part of the 305th Air Mobility Wing at the McGuire AFB section of Joint Base McGuire-Dix-Lakehurst, New Jersey.
 It operates the Boeing C-17 Globemaster III supporting the United States Air Force global reach mission worldwide.
-The main base, along with the flying squadron, is located near the borough of Wrightstown, New Jersey.
+The main base and the flying squadron are located near the borough of Wrightstown, New Jersey.

 Mission

 Train and equip Boeing C-17 Globemaster III aircrews for global airland operations.

 History

 World War II

-The squadron was constituted in a major Army reorganization of October 1933, but it was not activated until 1939, shortly after World War II had begun in Europe and the Air Corps began to expand.
-The squadron was allotted to the Fourth Corps Area and partly organized by July 1934 with reserve personnel at Shreveport, Louisiana and assigned to the 2d Transport Group, On 5 June 1936 it was allotted to the Fifth Corps Area and again organized with reserve personnel at Columbus, Ohio by August 1937.
+The squadron was constituted in a major Army reorganization of October 1933.
+Still, it was not activated until 1939, shortly after World War II had begun in Europe and the Air Corps began to expand.
+The squadron was allotted to the Fourth Corps Area and partly organized by July 1934 with reserve personnel at Shreveport, Louisiana, and assigned to the 2d Transport Group.
+On 5 June 1936, the unit was allotted to the Fifth Corps Area and again organized with reserve personnel at Columbus, Ohio by August 1937.
 All reserve personnel were withdrawn from the squadron in October 1939.

-The squadron was activated on 14 October 1939, at Olmsted Field, Pennsylvania and assigned to the 10th Transport Group.
+The squadron was activated on 14 October 1939 at Olmsted Field, Pennsylvania, and assigned to the 10th Transport Group.
 Relieved from the 10th Transport Group on 1 December 1940 and assigned to the 60th Transport Group.
 Relieved from the 60th Transport Group on 19 May 1941 and assigned to the 61st Transport Group.

 The squadron made airlift history during World War II when, in October 1942, it moved to Port Moresby, New Guinea.
 Then flying Douglas C-47 Skytrains, the 6th became the first personnel transport squadron to fly in the Pacific.
-It was during this assignment that the squadron earned the nickname Bully Beef Express, as it carried tons of boiled beef to allied combat troops in Australia and New Guinea.
-The French called it "bouilli boef', and the Americanization of the term has continued to this day to be the squadron's emblem.
+During this assignment, the squadron earned the nickname Bully Beef Express, as it carried tons of boiled beef to allied combat troops in Australia and New Guinea.
+The French called it "bouilli boeuf, " The term's Americanized version has continued to be the squadron's emblem.

 The 6th performed aerial transportation in the Pacific Theater and Southwest Pacific Theater during World War II and in the Far East during the Korean War and after until 1968.